Level 1 Inspections

 There are no specialty tools (i.e. demolition equipment) required to open doors, panels or coverings in performing a Level 2 inspection.
 A Level 2 inspection shall also include a visual inspection by video scanning or other means in order to examine the internal surfaces and joints of all flue liners incorporated within the chimney.
 No removal or destruction of permanently attached portions of the chimney or building structure or finish shall be required by a Level 2 inspection.

-For more information regarding Chimney Inspections call Randy, Bill, or Dave
+For more information regarding Chimney Inspections call Randy, Bill, Tom, or Lydia.

 Sweeping since 1986